learn-co-curriculum/getting-to-know-html/README.md

 tools.
 Here's a high-level overview before you dive into practicing with the labs.

-## Objectives

-1. Identify ordered, unordered and definition lists
-2. Identify images
-3. Identify links
-4. Identify HTML validation tools

-### Identify ordered, unordered and definition lists
+## Identify ordered, unordered and definition lists

 When we want to present a list of items in a clear, readable format, we turn to the HTML unordered list, represented by the the `ul` tag.